Eduardorcost/Eduardorcost/README.md

 - 👋 Hi, I’m @Eduardorcost
-- 👀 I’m interested in programming and technologies
+- 👀 I’m interested in Programming, technologies and Linux.
-- 🌱 I’m currently learning  C,Java,Python,C++,C#,JavaScript and Ruby.
+- 🌱 I’m currently learning: Linux ,Programming Languages,C,Java,Python,C++,C#,JavaScript and Ruby.
-- 💞️ I’m looking to collaborate on personal project
+- 💞️ I’m looking to collaborate on personal project.
 - 📫 How to reach me my e-mail: eduardorcost@gmai.com or this page.

 <!---